-home page English página inicial Español site index contents names of persons databases recent additions news contact webmaster e-mail text search search about this site help
+home page English Site map Site map names of persons Databases recent additions News contact webmaster E-mail text search Search about this site Orientation página inicial Español

 St. James' Anglican Church, Punta Arenas (estd.
 1895)

-St. James, early viewAs early as 1850, British missionaries, based in the Falkland Islands (Islas Malvinas) began to make contact with the Yaghan people of the southern channels of Tierra del Fuego.
+St. James, early viewAs early as 1850, British missionaries, based in the Falkland Islands (Islas Malvinas) began to make contact with the Yahgan people of the southern channels of Tierra del Fuego.
 Mission stations were established, in an effort to educate and convert these "canoe people".
-But such was the culture shock, and so devastating the "white man's" diseases, that few Yaghans remained by the end of the century.
+But such was the culture shock, and so devastating the "white man's" diseases, that few Yahgans remained by the end of the century.

 Falling membership during the 1930-40's left the church without a resident chaplain for 40 years.
 Since 1993, a Chilean-born Anglican minister has been based in Punta Arenas, and the Chilean congregation is thriving.
 Nowadays, there are few British-born people left in Magallanes: but the church still serves families of British descent, and English-language services are held regularly.